DataDog/datadog-agent/docs/agent/hash.md

 ## Hash selection

-This documentation is intended for the Agent developers.
+This documentation is intended for Agent developers.

 ### Collisions

-Besides performances, what is very important during the selection of a hash is how often it is creating collisions: a collision in a function is when two different inputs give the same output.
+Besides performance, an important consideration during the selection of a hash function is how often it is creating collisions: a collision in a function is when two different inputs give the same output.